grafana/loki/production/helm/loki/README.md

 #### Upgrading from `filesystem` storage

 When Loki is backed by `filesystem` storage, we assume a single instance of Loki that is not HA.
 As a result, this upgrade method will involve downtime.
-The upgrade will involve deleting the previously deployed Loki stateful set, running the `helm upgrade` which will create the new one with the same name, which should attach to the existing PVC or ephemeral storage, thus preserving you data.
-Will still recommend backing up all data before conducting the upgrade.
+The upgrade will involve deleting the previously deployed loki stateful set, then running `helm upgrade` which will create the new one with the same name, which should attach to the existing PVC or ephemeral storage, thus preserving you data.
+Will still highly recommend backing up all data before conducting the upgrade.

 To upgrade, you will need at least the following in your `values.yaml`: